codex-protocol/api-docs/source/includes/response-examples.md

 Property           | Description
 ------------------ | -----------
 id                 | The unique ID of the metadata. name               | The plain text name of the Codex Record.
-Will `undefined` if `isPrivate` is `true` and you are not the owner or a whitelisted address. files              | An array of supplemental files that belong to this metadata.
+Will be `undefined` if `isPrivate` is `true` and you are not the owner or a whitelisted address. files              | An array of supplemental files that belong to this metadata.
 This is considered the "[historical provenance](#historical-provenance)".
 Can `undefined` if `isHistoricalProvenancePrivate` is `true` on the Codex Record.
 See [File](#file) for details. images             | An array of supplemental images that belong to this metadata.
-Will `undefined` if `isPrivate` is `true` and you are not the owner or a whitelisted address.
+Will be `undefined` if `isPrivate` is `true` and you are not the owner or a whitelisted address.
 See [File](#file) for details. nameHash           | The hash of the plain text name. mainImage          | The main image of this Codex Record.
-Will `undefined` if `isPrivate` is `true` and you are not the owner or a whitelisted address. fileHashes         | An array of file hashes that belong to this metadata. description        | The plain text description of the Codex Record.
-Will `undefined` if `isPrivate` is `true` and you are not the owner or a whitelisted address. creatorAddress     | The Ethereum address of the client / user who created this metadata (not necessarily the current Codex Record owner!) descriptionHash    | The hash of the plain text description. hasPendingUpdates  | This flag is true if there is currently a "modify" transaction processing on the blockchain (e.g. after you [modify an existing record](#modify-an-existing-record)).
+Will be `undefined` if `isPrivate` is `true` and you are not the owner or a whitelisted address. fileHashes         | An array of file hashes that belong to this metadata. description        | The plain text description of the Codex Record.
+Will be `undefined` if `isPrivate` is `true` and you are not the owner or a whitelisted address. creatorAddress     | The Ethereum address of the client / user who created this metadata (not necessarily the current Codex Record owner!) descriptionHash    | The hash of the plain text description. hasPendingUpdates  | This flag is true if there is currently a "modify" transaction processing on the blockchain (e.g. after you [modify an existing record](#modify-an-existing-record)).
 This is useful for showing some sort of loading state on a Codex Record while modifications are pending.